Ascend (Legacy Documentation)

 Compilers

 C, C++ and Fortran are supported on the Ascend cluster.
-Intel, oneAPI, GNU, nvhpc, and aocc compiler suites are available.
+Intel, oneAPI, GNU Compiler Collectio (GCC) and AOCC are available.
 The Intel development tool chain is loaded by default.
 Compiler commands and recommended options for serial programs are listed in the table below.
 See also our compilation guide.

 In our experience, the Intel compiler usually does the best job of optimizing numerical codes and we recommend that you give it a try if you’ve been using another compiler.

-With the Intel compilers, use -xHost and -O2 or higher.
-With the GNU compilers, use -march=native and -O3
+With the Intel/oneAPI compilers, use -xHost and -O2 or higher.
+With GCC, use -march=native and -O3

 This advice assumes that you are building and running your code on Ascend.
 The executables will not be portable.
 Of course, any highly optimized builds, such as those employing the options above, should be thoroughly validated for correctness.